Engineering Effective Hamiltonians: Introduction

 In addition to the above considerations, achieving the most efficient and accurate control of any quantum system -- or an ensemble of quantum systems -- requires tailoring of control sequences for the particular experimental setup and physical system at hand.
-When it comes to flexible tailored control design, numerical control optimization has a number of advantages over analytical control design: (i) it can easily deal with simultaneous control of an ensemble \cite{borneman_2010, li_2011}, (ii) it is not specific to any Hilbert space dimension, (iii) it can accommodate any experimental constraints present for the specific hardware configuration, e.g., amplitude and bandwidth constraints for the control waveform \cite{borneman_2012}, (iv) it can account for deterministic control distortions due to control hardware \cite{hincks_2015}, and (v) it stands a better chance of yielding control sequences that are close to being time optimal given (iii) and (iv).
+When it comes to flexible tailored control design, numerical control optimization has a number of advantages over analytical control design: (i) it can easily deal with simultaneous control of an ensemble \cite{borneman_2010, li_2011}, (ii) it is not specific to any Hilbert space dimension, (iii) it can accommodate any experimental constraints present for the specific hardware configuration, e.g., amplitude and bandwidth constraints for the control waveform \cite{borneman_2012}, (iv) it can account for deterministic control distortions due to control hardware \cite{hincks_2015}, and (v) it stands a better chance of yielding control sequences that are closer to being time optimal given (iii) and (iv).
+Furthermore, recent technical advances such as the use of graphics processing units and automatic differentiation \cite{Leung_2017} hold promise of significantly improving efficiency, and streamlining the implementation of numerical control engineering routines.

 Given the benefits of perturbative tools and numerical control design, there has been increasing interest in numerical optimization of control sequences that implement effective Hamiltonians.
 A filter function formalism for mitigating the effect of stochastic noise in quantum control was introduced by Green~\emph{et~al} \cite{green_2012, green_2013}, and has been combined with gradient free numerical optimization, leading to experimental advancements \cite{soare_2014}.
+The filter function approach was fully generalized to be applicable to general classical and quantum noise in \cite{pazsilva_2014}, and furthermore, a set of \emph{fundamental filter functions}, out of which all other filter functions can be constructed, was identified.
 Although there are individual, problem specific, numerical approaches that have previously been taken \cite{pasini_2009, grace_2012}, a complete framework for numerical control optimization that would yield a desired value for $U(T)$ simultaneously with values for an arbitrary set of perturbation terms has so far been lacking.

 With this manuscript, we provide a general method for the numerical evaluation of $U(T)$ simultaneously with the evaluation, or arbitrarily close approximation, of any number of nested integrals of the kind in Equation~\eqref{eq:nestedIntegrals}.
 Furthermore, this method also enables straightforward computation of gradients of these integrals, which is crucial for efficiently searching large control landscapes.
 We accomplish this by generalizing the work of Van~Loan \cite{vanloan_1978}, Carbonell~\emph{et al} \cite{carbonell_2008} and, more recently, Goodwin and Kuprov \cite{goodwin_2015}, who showed that certain nested integrals involving matrix exponentials can be evaluated via exponentiation of a single block matrix.
 This method has found application in unitary engineering \cite{goodwin_2016}, as it provides an accurate and efficient tool for evaluating partial derivatives of $U(T)$.
 We also note that the first order version the method outlined here has been observed in \cite{machnes_2018, kirchoff_2018} for evaluating functional derivatives of $U(T)$ with respect to control amplitudes.